Shaga-Matula/blue-pulse-pp5/README.md

 <img src="static/images/readme/merch-man-all.png" alt="Merchandise Showcase" width="400">

-User-Focused Interaction
+- User-Focused Interaction

-Wit user-focused design we try and encourages engagement, allowing visitors to explore and interact efficiently with each merchandise item.
+- With user-focused design we try and encourages engagement, allowing visitors to explore and interact efficiently with each merchandise item.

 - Deletion Confirmation (Admin)